 Sugarcane is a tall, tropical, perennial grass that grows up to five metres high.
 The stems, the main bulk of the plant, are the cane stalks that are harvested and processed to make cane sugar and other products.

 Sugarcane stalks, though woody, release a deliciously sweet, pale, yellowy-green juice.

 At wet markets.
-To see it growing, visit the leisure farms at Fanling in the New Territories.
-It is also available canned in some countries where you can’t buy it fresh.
+It’s also available canned in some countries where you can’t buy it fresh.